-- Any file which includes data on an identifiable individual members of our school community (for example, test data, school reports, contact details, performance management) must be saved within an individual staff member's 'Documents' library.
-If this file is to be shared with other staff members it should be password protected with a secure password.
+- Any file which includes data on an identifiable individual members of our school community (for example, test data, school reports, contact details, performance management) must be saved within an individual staff member's 'Documents' library or school SharePoint site.
+If this file is to be shared with external agencies it should be password protected with a secure password.
 Such files should never be saved on external storage devices, such as USB keys. - School laptops contain a large amount of personal data.
 You must take reasonable precautions for the security of the portable hardware in your care.
-In particular: - o laptops must not be left in public view or left in a vehicle, even for a short period of time eSchools Learning Platforms:
+In particular: - o laptops must not be left in public view or left in a vehicle, even for a short period of time - Staff must ensure that they have an up-to-date list of consents for sharing photographs and videos of children.